11 Types of Succulents That Grow Tall

 This plant does not need much sunlight and is perfect for people who want to grow succulents indoors without having them take up too much space on the floor.

-Adenium obesum plants are also great as outdoor succulents because of their drought tolerance.
+Adenium obesum plants are also great outdoor succulents because of their drought tolerance.

-In order to maintain this plant’s shape, you will have to repot it every two years since they tend to lose its upright form over time due to how fast they bloom when planted outdoors during summer months (starting at about mid-July).
+To maintain this plant’s shape, you must repot it every two years since it tends to lose its upright form over time due to how fast it blooms when planted outdoors during summer months (starting at about mid-July).

-The desert rose is found in the wild, mostly on rocky slopes and outcroppings.
+The desert rose is found in the wild, mostly on rocky slopes and outcroppings, thriving in arid conditions.

 2. Aeonium Arboreum